DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 4. **Blinded, Deafened** At the start of their turn, a Dealer makes a conviction check against the spell-casting attribute of the creature causing the effect (or DC 5 if physical effect).
 If failed, they take a -5 penalty to any action requiring the relevant sense.
 6. **Outnumbered** Dealers may delay their turns to co-occur with one another.
 For each additional character attacking the same Dealer at the same time, attack modifiers are boosted by 2.
 7. **Knocked Out** Knocked out Dealers are unable to act until treated by a Craft check (DC 8 + number of turns since effect onset).
 If attacked further, the player begins an Epic Event alone.
 Each additional hit is a Check they may respond to with one or more cards to pass an unknown DC as the Great Void calls out to them.

+### Health and Armor

+Dealers have three health points, Bystanders have 1 health point, and the health of Companions is determined by the level of their Dealer.
+If a character is wounded beyond their health pool, they are Knocked Out.
+Armor points are an optional additional pool that would be removed first in the event of a wound.
+Both health and armor points can be recovered on a rest, the former with a Vitality check and the latter with a Science or Craft check.

+`Forthcoming: Determining AC`

 ### Epic Events